CAPJackie/spring-boot-rest-api/README.md

  1. Create a new project using the Spring Initializr .
  2. Use either **Java** or **Kotlin** as programming language.
- 3. Use **Gradle** as project option (if your computer is slow then use Maven).
+ 3. Use **Gradle** as project option.
- 4. Add Spring Web dependency before generating the project.
+ 4. Add Spring Web dependency.
- 5. Use latest Spring Boot version (make sure your selection doesn't contain SNAPSHOT or M1 (those are probably not as stable as the rest).
+ 5. Use latest Spring Boot version (make sure your selection doesn't contain SNAPSHOT or M1 (those are not as stable as the rest).
  6. Click on generate.
- 7. Go to your Github  account.
  8. Create a new public repo, name it as you like.
- 9. Commit/push the files generated in 7.
+ 9. Commit/push the files generated.
  10. Open the project on favorite editor (IntelliJ IDEA is highly recommended throughout this course).
  11. Create a new package called ***dto*** and inside define your ***UserDto***